 - When certification authorities examine subscriber certification requests,

-- The parameters of the elliptic curve ASN.1 go through careful analysis in all situations.
+- The elliptic curve ASN.1 parameters go through careful analysis in all situations.

 The discovery and fix of the bug

-While Google Project Zero security researcher Tavis Ormandy was credited for discovering the vulnerability, Google experts David Benjamin and OpenSSL’s Tomáš Mráz were in charge of remedying it.
+While Google Project Zero security researcher Tavis Ormandy was credited for discovering the vulnerability, Google experts David Benjamin and OpenSSL’s Tomáš Mráz were responsible for remedying it.